z-tariq/coursesforBrainarator/Course2 Br User/course.md

 courseName: Course2 Br User
-description: this is a test course for demo update des
+description: this is a test course for demo
 isPremium: false
 complexity: beginner
 categories: